monochromatti/biodiversity_risk/README.md

 This project involves (1) Retrieval of biodiversity risk data from the colored map Leaflets on riskfilter.org, and (2) tools to evaluate the risk at geographic locations and in geographic regions.

-An example of the usage of this tool is given in the Jupyter notebook `riskbook.ipynb`, which can alternatively be viewer [here](https://nbviewer.org/github/monochromatti/biodiversity_risk/blob/main/riskbook.ipynb).
+An example of the usage of this tool is given in the Jupyter notebook `riskbook.ipynb`, which can alternatively be viewed [here](https://nbviewer.org/github/monochromatti/biodiversity_risk/blob/main/riskbook.ipynb).